Free Stuff To Take From the Hospital Part 1: What Mom Needs After Birth

-Before giving birth I had no idea why you would want spray water bottles postpartum.
-They’re FANTASTIC.
-Seriously.
-Stock Up.
-If you just gave birth, you definitely need to take these freebies.
+Before giving birth I had no idea why you would want spray bottles, or peri bottles, postpartum.

 5. Nipple Cream

-Your hospital may or may not have this, but mine offered me a little travel sized bottle of nipple cream, which was great.
-It obviously wasn’t one that I used with an incredible amount of regularity, but it was handy to have in the diaperbag just in case.
+Your hospital may or may not have this, but you should definitely ask.
+Mine offered me a travel sized bottle of nipple cream, which was great.

 6. Nipple Shield